 Yes!
-We offer organic lawn fertilizer and mosquito control treatments.
+We offer natural lawn fertilizer and mosquito control treatments.

-Our organic fertilizers provide Nitrogen, Potassium, and Phosphorus for your lawn.
+Our natural fertilizers provide Nitrogen, Potassium, and Phosphorus for your lawn.
 These fertilizers are made of from sources such as fish meal, manure, bat guano, earthworm castings, etc.

 Our organic mosquito control treatment is designed to offer an alternative to our traditional pesticide program.
 This natural mosquito control is effective as it is safe.
 The materials we use are 100% Organic.
 They are free of synthetic pesticides and safe to apply around pets, children, and wildlife with no negative impact to the local environment

 We use both liquid and granular depending upon the application.
 All our fertilizer is granular, which is more effective than liquid because we can apply a mix of fast and slow release fertilizers.
 Having a mix of both means that your lawn is fed continuously.
 Granular fertilizers are also easier to spread throughout the lawn so it is less likely that we will miss an area.